Call on China to free defenders and #RepealRSDL

 We are working hard to:

-• Mobilise diplomatic missions, through meetings and letters, and encourage them to speak out on RSDL at the UN and in other spaces;
+• Mobilise diplomatic missions and encourage them to speak out on RSDL at the UN and in their bilateral dialogues with China.

-• Encourage governments, activists, and concerned individuals to stand in solidarity with disappeared human rights defenders and their relatives
+• Encourage governments, activists, and individuals to stand in solidarity with disappeared Chinese human rights defenders and their relatives.

 What can you do?

-Download our Campaign Toolkit to understand at a glance why RSDL is a serious human rights violation, and to help us raise awareness about this important issue around you (a friend, a journalist you know, your social media followers).
+Download our campaign toolkit to understand at a glance why RSDL is a serious human rights violation, and to help us raise awareness about this important issue around you (a friend, a journalist you know, your social media followers).

-Download the campaign Toolkit
+Download the toolkit

 Human rights defenders ISHR has been supporting